-Nearly every journey we make involves using the streets and pavements.
-Poor provision and obstacles on our streets and pavements make everyday journeys difficult or impossible for disabled people.
+Nearly every journey we make involves walking, wheeling or cycling using the streets and pavements.
+Poor or a lack of provision as well as obstacles on our streets and pavements make these everyday journeys difficult or impossible for disabled people.
 This section sets out who is reponsible for our streets and pavements and what can be done to make journeys easier.

 Department for Communities

 Department for Communities in partnership with local councils are responsible for taking forward “public realm” improvements to our town and city centres.
 This where the existing footpaths and street furniture are replaced usually with natural stone.